 At Commonwealth Oral and Facial Surgery, we realize that having any surgery can be stressful.
 Our desire is to have your post-operative course progress as smoothly as possible.
-These instructions provide some general guidelines with regards to post-operative care; your doctor may give you additional instructions as well.
+These instructions provide some general guidelines regarding post-operative care; your doctor may give you additional instructions as well.
 Thank you for choosing Commonwealth Oral and Facial Surgery.